jordanbean-msft/keyvault-web/README.md

 1. Select your **Azure subscription**, **Resource Group** and **App Service instance** (make sure and select the **wa-net-framework** App Service), then **Finish** and **Close**.

 1. Click **Publish** to push your app to the App Service.

-### Grant the app registration access to Key Vault

 ### Build/publish .NET Core Web App & deploy to Azure